-MC-nets generalize Weighted Graph game representation (strict generalization) and the multi-issue representation.
+MC-nets generalize the induced subgraph game representation (strict generalization) and the multi-issue representation.

 Given a TU game represented by an MC-net limited to conjunctive patterns, the Shapley value can be computed in time linear in the size of the input.